osmart-community/osmart-community.github.io/pages/projects.md

 # Projects involved in OSMART

 This page features information about projects that have been presented in at least one previous OSMART workshop.
-Project participants are invited to update the information below, creating a pull request that will be reviewed by the admins.
+Project participants are invited to update the information below, creating a pull request that will be reviewed and merged by the admins.

 ## Contents
 - [CTA WAVE](#cta-wave)